lldong/tiny-trae/README.md

 ## Features

 - **Interactive Chat:** Chat with the agent from your terminal.
+- **Non-interactive mode:** Provide input directly from the command line.
 - **Tool Execution:** The agent can execute the following tools:
     - `read_file`: Read the contents of a file.
     - `list_files`: List files and directories.